ndelnano/Spotify-Listening-History-Logger/README.md

 - Clone this repo, install tox, and develop unit tests while relying on travisci for running acceptance tests
 - Use puppeted installation docs to run MySQL, do the above steps, and add a .env file

 Note -- I don't have spotify tokens for development / testing ;( You'll want to use your own.
-Travisci is set up to use my set.
+See the puppet installation docs for generating them.

 ## Environment variables
 This list serves as documentation.
 If you are installing, you really want to use the puppet repo and its instructions.